 Under certain circumstances, a tenant living in a HMO that should have been licensed may be able to apply for a Rent Repayment Order to recover the rent they paid during the unlicensed period.
 The Council is also able to claim back Housing Benefit payments made in relation to unlicensed HMOs.

-Tenants living in a property that should have been licensed, but was not cannot be evicted by serving a Section 21, Housing Act 1988 Notice until such time as the HMO is licensed.
+Tenants living in a property that should have been licensed but was not, cannot normally be lawfully evicted until such time as the HMO is licensed.